About Sara Czerny

 ARTIST BIO

-Sara is constantly improving her skills by putting herself to try new, more advanced techniques, attending online and in-person workshops, and has successfully sold original works and prints both regionally and online.
-Currently she is expanding her professional practice, participating in regional and international art contests, and preparing her first independent collections.
+Sara is constantly improving her skills by putting herself to try new, more advanced techniques, and exploring new media.
+Currently she is expanding her professional practice, participating in regional and international art contests, contributing to public events and small scale outdoor installations, while preparing her first independent collections.

 ARTIST STATEMENT